DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 # QUICK START GUIDE

-1. Use a Distro with KDE Plasma
+1. Use a Distro with KDE Plasma (SWAP is required even on 32G+ RAM)

 2. Use Discover to download GitHub Desktop and clone this Repo with it